wendysung/creative-embedded-system/module2/README.md

 1. Set up ESP32 and Joystick on a breadboard
 2. Connect ESP32 and Joystick's matching pins using wires according to the schematic below.
-    - Test on Arduino's serial monitor to see if the values changing accurately as you toggle the joystick.
+    - Test on Arduino's serial monitor to see if the values are accurately changing as you toggle the joystick.
     - If not, it might be an issue with the pins or breadboard.
 You have to move around and switch pins to find ones that work.

 <div style="display: inline-block;">